daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Speed defense:** Used for dodging attacks and escaping danger.
 This is by far the most commonly used defense task.

-**Intellect defense:** Used for fending off mental attacks or anything that might affect or influence one’s mind.
+**Intellect defense:** Used for fending off mental attacks or anything that might affect or influence one's mind.

 ## Warrior